RobinTail/express-zod-api/README.md

 2021-12-31
 ```

-`z.dateOut()`, on the contrary, accepts a `Date` and returns a `string` representation in ISO format for the response.
+`z.dateOut()`, on the contrary, accepts a `Date` and provides `ResultHanlder` with a `string` representation in ISO
+format for the response transmission.
 Consider the following simplified example for better understanding:

 ```typescript
 import { z, defaultEndpointsFactory } from "express-zod-api";